potassco/coom-suite/docs/examples/kids-bike.md

 The Kids Bike is a simple product configuration problem written in the [COOM Core][core] language fragment.

+It consists of different enumeration features and constraints over them.

 !!! info "Acknowledgements"
     The Kids Bike example has been provided by [denkbares].